chandanhpcic/docs/source/manual/git-backup.rst

 stick to the same git repository, manual conflict resolution might be an option.
 Support on these scenario's is not offered.

-The repository is available on the OPNsense machine in the following directory :code:`/conf/backup/git`.
+The repository is available on the Reticen8 machine in the following directory :code:`/conf/backup/git`.

 ..
 Note::